Dvelezs94/redmind/README.md

 ## Save and Load Models

-You can also save and load your trained models, this makes easy for you to package, shit and use your models everywhere you want.
+You can also save and load your trained models, this makes easy for you to package, ship and use your models everywhere you want.

 ### Save model
 ```python